 Today, he travels all over the US engaging in his favorite activity–house concert performances.
 He continues to write new songs and perform, while producing several albums a year and mentoring other musicians of diverse genres and ages.
-He stays involved in a variety of side projects, and has recently teamed up with former colleague, Faith Vicknair, to form an exceptional duo: Faith & Rye.
-Starting as a cover group, sometimes with a full band behind them, they recently released their debut album original music (October 2017), A Prayer and a Shot of Whiskey.
+He stays involved in a variety of side projects, and hasteamed up with former colleague, Faith (Vicknair) Boyd, to form acclaimed songwriting duo: Faith & Rye.
+Starting as a cover group, sometimes with a full band behind them, they released their debut album original music (October 2017), A Prayer and a Shot of Whiskey.
 Just as Mr. Galloway has done, the duo has an outstanding house concert act, either with or without Mr. Galloway’s solo show, and they make trips all over the lower 48 states to perform.
 They began working on their second album in July of 2020.

 In addition to Faith, Mr. Galloway has been supported by a host of outstanding musicians and technical team members, including Producer/Engineer/Musician Ron Logan (Shabby Road Studio), Producer/Engineer David Williams (The Vault Studio, Houston), Michael “The Mudcat” Reames, drummer Chad Ireland, multi-instrumentalist Matt Gaskins, bassists Bill Brody and Eric Sykes, pedal steel guitarists Kerry Moore and Bob Gwaltney, fiddle player Linda Relph, Producer/Engineer Gary Tullier, multi-instrumentalist Aaron Yuhas, saxophonist Ken Miller, vocalist Trey Chamberlin, vocalist/multi-instrumentalist Jimmy Clark, vocalist/multi-instrumentalist Alex Yuhas, show tech Max Yuhas, photographer Jenny Yuhas, photographer Jason Boyd, the late pedal steel guitarist Robert Arthur, and many others.